-The worlds of watchmaking and automobile racing have shared a strong connection for decades, with racing and high-performance cars often serving as a direct inspiration for watches, including classic models like the Rolex Daytona and TAG Heuer Carrera, which both turned 50 in 2013.
+The worlds of watchmaking and automobile racing have shared a strong connection for decades, with racing and high-performance cars often serving as a direct inspiration for watches, including classic models like the Rolex Daytona and TAG Heuer Carrera, both of which recently celebrated their 50th birthdays.
 Below we take a look at 15 watches with designs influenced by motorsports.

 The showpiece of the 2017 Baume & Mercier’s Clifton Club collection is the Shelby Cobra CSX2299 Limited Edition — the latest timepiece borne of the brand’s partnership with the Carroll Shelby Company and the first to debut within the Clifton family.
 The watch draws its inspiration from the Shelby Cobra Daytona Coupe (CSX2299), one of the most iconic cars in the history of American motorsports.
 The Daytona Coupe was the first American car to win, in 1964, the 24 Hours of Le Mans, and brought America its first GT class World Sportscar Championship in 1965.
 More details about the watch in this article.

 During its time as Lamborghini’s partner in the all-Lambo Super Trofeo auto racing series, Blancpain produced a line of Super Trofeo watches in its L-Evolution collection.
 The 2012 Blancpain L-Evolution Super Trofeo watch has a flyback chronograph and incorporates materials found in Lamborghini cars, including carbon fiber in the case and dial and alcantara leather for the strap.
 Lamborghini also designed a Blancpain-branded Lamborghini Super Trofeo race car.